unimarkup/specification/markup/blocks/inserts/verbatim-block-insert.md

   **Note:** The supported highlighters depend on the used implementation.

   **Note:** If the highlighter is not supported by the implementation, the content must be treated as plain text.

+  **Note:** Implementations may not offer this attribute if they only support one highlighter.

 **Note:** Implementations may allow additional attributes.